Continuous Queuing of Workflows

 -

-LAG 列代表当前 Topic 分区的消息堆积数量 The LAG column represents the current message backlog of the Topic partition.
+The LAG column represents the number of messages currently accumulated in the Topic partition.

 -